sayandas24/Next-Js-Tutorial/README.md

   - accessing data from frontend, (username, email, password)
   - finding if user is present then send status code -- if user is present with email but not verified with the code then do work
-  - also when user verifying hashed the password with bcrypt
+  - also when user verifying, hashed the password with bcrypt
   - create user if not present
   - send verification code in the email
 ```